-Trafficking in persons is defined in the Protocol to Prevent, Suppress and Punish Trafficking in Persons Especially Women and Children as "the recruitment, transportation, transfer, harbouring or receipt of persons, by means of the threat or use of force or other forms of coercion, of abduction, of fraud, of deception, of the abuse of power or of a position of vulnerability or of the giving or receiving of payments or benefits to achieve the consent of a person having control over another person, for the purpose of exploitation".
-Smuggling, as opposed to trafficking, does not necessarily involve exploitation, coercion, or human violations.
+Trafficking in persons is defined in the Protocol to Prevent, Suppress and Punish Trafficking in Persons Especially Women and Children as "the recruitment, transportation, transfer, harbouring or receipt of persons, by means of the threat or use of force or other forms of coercion, of abduction, of fraud, of deception, of the abuse of power or of a position of vulnerability or of the giving or receiving of payments or benefits to achieve the consent of a person having control over another person, for the purpose of exploitation".^{79,80}

-During the reporting period, several Arab countries established national commissions and national strategies to address trafficking in persons and migrant smuggling, and provide assistance to victims.
+During the reporting period, several Arab countries established national commissions and national strategies to address trafficking in persons and migrant smuggling, and to provide assistance to trafficking victims and smuggled migrants.
 Several countries have also established entities mandated to implement anti-trafficking strategies.

-(a) National strategies and commissions to combat human trafficking law, which has been in force since 2009.
-The amended law, which aims to deter human trafficking by imposing harsher punishments, was approved in March 2019.
+(a) National strategies and commissions to combat human trafficking

+As part of Jordanian efforts to combat trafficking in persons, the Anti-Trafficking Technical Committee revised the current anti-trafficking law, which has been in force since 2009.
+The amendment to the law, which aims to deter human trafficking by imposing harsher punishments, was approved by the Government in March 2019, and is awaiting approval by parliament.